GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Unity launches its Cloud Content Delivery service for game developers
+  - Robinhood's financial news team launches its first video series
      <hr/>

-      - *Unity, the company behind the popular real-time 3D engine, today officially launched its Cloud Content Delivery service.
-This new service, which is engine-agnostic, combines a content delivery network and backend-as-a-service platform to help developers distr…*
+      - *Stock trading app Robinhood has seen rapid growth during the pandemic, leading it to raise hundreds of millions more dollars in funding — most recently in a $200 million round that valued the company at $11.2 billion.
+And the content side of the business has …*

-  - PayPal, Visa expand Instant Transfers for fast payouts globally on all PayPal's networks
+  - Carbon Health to launch 100 pop-up COVID-19 testing clinics across the U.S.
       <hr/>

-      - *The COVID-19 pandemic continues to put huge stress on people’s and businesses’ finances, and in an effort to meet some of the crunch, today PayPal and Visa announced an expansion of a service to get cash into people’s hands faster.
-Instant Transfer — a servic…*
+      - *Primary care health tech startup Carbon Health has added a new element to its “omnichannel” healthcare approach with the launch of a new pop-up clinic model that is already live in San Francisco, LA, Seattle, Brooklyn and Manhattan, with Detroit to follow soo…*

-  - Orchard real estate platform raises $69 million Series C led by Revolution Growth
+  - EU lawmakers say it's time to go further on tackling disinformation
       <hr/>

-      - *Orchard, the tech-forward residential real estate platform, has today announced the close of a $69 million Series C funding led by Revolution Growth.
-Existing investors FirstMark Capital, Navitas, Accomplice and Juxtapose also participated in the round, which…*
+      - *A major European Commission review of a Code of Practice aimed at combating the spread of disinformation online has concluded the self-regulatory instrument is failing to deliver enough transparency or accountability from the tech platforms and advertisers si…*

-  - Dgraph launches Slash GraphQL, a GraphQL-native database Backend-as-a-Service
+  - StackRox nabs $26.5M for a platform that secures containers in Kubernetes
       <hr/>

-      - *Dgraph Labs, the startup behind the popular eponymous graph database, today announced the launch of its Slash GraphQL service.
-Slash GraphQL is a fully managed GraphQL backend service that is, of course, powered by Dgraph.
-As Manish Jain, Dgraph’s CEO and fou…*
+      - *Containers have become a ubiquitous cornerstone in how companies manage their data, a trend that has only accelerated in the last eight months with the larger shift to cloud services and more frequent remote working due to the coronavirus pandemic.
+Alongside …*

-  - Huawei phones will start running on HarmonyOS in 2021
+  - Unity launches its Cloud Content Delivery service for game developers
       <hr/>

-       - *Huawei is planning to launch its proprietary Harmony operating system on smartphones in 2021, the firm announced at its annual developer conference in Dongguan on Thursday.
-The readiness of HarmonyOS handsets will largely be contingent on the number of apps H…*
+       - *Unity, the company behind the popular real-time 3D engine, today officially launched its Cloud Content Delivery service.
+This new service, which is engine-agnostic, combines a content delivery network and backend-as-a-service platform to help developers distr…*

 <br />